-As a group of Academy Schools, the level of financial risk is low.
+As an Academy Trust, the level of financial risk is low.
 Cash flows can be reliably forecast, monitored and reported.
 Staff costs make up the majority of expenditure and are relatively stable with contingencies in place to cover such items as sickness and maternity.